Projects

 Adapting Static and Dynamic Program Analysis to Effectively Harden Debloated Software

 This project aims to harden debloated software by leveraging static and dynamic analysis.
 The aim is to increase the effort required to compromise software through techniques applied dynamically on binaries, as well as the late stages of compilation, where some source-code information may not be available.
-It is currently supported by the Office of Naval Research (ONR) through grant N00014-16-1-2261.
+It is supported by the Office of Naval Research (ONR) through grant N00014-16-1-2261.

 Older projects